ZAUM

 Plyan!

-In Zangezi’s Plane 7, WAR: …Describe the horrors of our age in the words of Alphabet!
-So that never again will we have to see war between peoples, the sabers of Alphabet; instead let us hear the crash of Alphabet’s long spears…
+“Describe the horrors of our age in the words of Alphabet!
+So that never again will we have to see war between peoples, the sabers of Alphabet; instead let us hear the crash of Alphabet’s long spears…” — Zangezi’s Plane 7, WAR, Velimir Khlebnikov

-If language is the means to convey the good as easily as the bad, so is design.
-In today’s world, the modalities of language and design are interdependent.
-Our world of overconsumption and fear of the other is engineered by design and can only be overcome by design.
+If language can convey both the good and the bad, so can design.
+In today’s world, the modalities of language and design are deeply interdependent.
+Our culture of misinformation, overconsumption and individualism is engineered by design, and can only be undone through design.

 IN: dynamic, environmental, MIX